Summer walks, featuring an irritated osprey

 The Cross New Hampshire Adventure Trail (XNHAT) is eighty-plus miles long, from Woodsville in the west to Bethel (Maine) in the east.
 Most of the people enjoying the trail are bicyclists, some traveling in organized groups, covering the length of the trail in two or three days.
 Then there’s the likes of me, hoofing it a few miles at a time during occasional North Country trips.
 This summer I’ve been nibbling away at the easternmost twenty-five miles or so, through Gorham and Shelburne.

 Earlier this month, I was walking on XNHAT’s rough and rustic Hogan Road when I came upon a wide power line cut.
-An osprey was on its big nest atop one of the power line supports.
-A remarkable sight, really, and I stopped to take a photo.
+An osprey was on its big nest atop a platform next to a power line support.
+I stopped to take a photo.
 That was precisely the wrong thing to do.
 Whether by standing still or by pointing my phone at the nest, I made the big bird think its nest was threatened.
 The osprey promptly swooped down and dove at my head.
 When I took a few steps back, it continued to circle me, making it clear that I was not going to get past the power line cut that day.
 Back I went, retracing my steps to my car, cutting a planned 12-mile walk down to eight.
 I couldn’t help but laugh a bit.
 This was one obstacle I’d never anticipated.

 I’ve been close to bears, moose, deer, bison, and countless smaller beasties.
 Never before has one come after me.
 Respect the talons, I say.